-The cost per month of any leased vehicle cannot exceed \$600 in the program budget.
-The MVCPA and Cash Match portion is limited to the \$600 limit.
+The cost per month of any leased vehicle cannot exceed the approved amount in the program budget.
+The MVCPA and Cash Match portion is limited to the approved limit.
 Any overage may only be reflected as in-Kind match.
-Costs for leasing vehicles shall include the number of vehicles to be leased and the fee per vehicle.
-When sharing use of items between programs or with the general agency operations the costs must be prorated in the grant budget to properly reflect the allocation.
+Requested costs for leasing vehicles shall include the number of vehicles to be leased and the fee per vehicle.
+When sharing use of items between programs the costs must be prorated in the grant budget to properly reflect the allocation.